University of Florida BOT Public Comment 6/22/26

 Shapiro’s position and the distinctive orange coat were posted by Stephenson after the meeting.

 In the hot mic video, Shapiro also tells Kigel about an email Sanderson sent the previous night about a statement by the VP/CFO during the Finance Committee the previous day (the two-day meeting spanned May 21–22).
 On May 21, Florida Poly’s VP/CFO had stated that the university was spending a nonrecurring allocation received in 2025 over 3 years — an additional violation.
-(The Finance Committee video was not immediately available.)

 Just after the recess starts, FPU’s Chief Compliance Officer approaches Shapiro.
 Shapiro says, almost immediately, “Do I have any concerns?
 No I don’t think I have any concerns, I want to understand what he’s saying.”
 Watch: